cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 Please remember that you must have enough hugepages memory available to schedule every Pod in the Cluster (in the example above, at least 512MiB per Pod must be free).

+### Bootstrap job hangs in running status

+If your Cluster's initialization job hangs while in `Running` status with the
+message:
+"error while waiting for the API server to be reachable", you probably have a network issue preventing communication with the Kubernetes API server.
+Initialization jobs (like most of jobs) need to access the Kubernetes API.
+Please check your networking.

+Another possible cause is when you have sidecar injection configured.
+Sidecars such as Istio may make the network temporarily unavailable during startup.
+If you have sidecar injection enabled, retry with injection disabled.